FirstEverTech/Universal-Intel-WiFi-BT-Updater/README.md

 ## 📞 Support

-If the updater does not detect your hardware, please use the additional tool Intel Chipset HW_ID Detection Tool and send us the generated log.
+If the updater does not detect your hardware, please use the additional tool Intel Chipset HWID Detection Tool and send us the generated log.
 Files: `Get-Intel-HWIDs.ps1` and `Get-Intel-HWIDs.bat`.

 - **Repository**: [https://github.com/FirstEverTech/Universal-Intel-WiFi-BT-Updater](https://github.com/FirstEverTech/Universal-Intel-WiFi-BT-Updater)